awebre/la-historical-markers/README.md

 ## Expo Mobile App

-The mobile app was created using Expo, so running it is as simple as making sure you have have Expo installed and runing `expo start`.
+The mobile app was created using Expo, so running it is as simple as making sure you have have Expo installed and running `expo start`.

 Note: A Google Maps Android SDK api key is required to get the MapView to display on Android.
 Please see expo documentation [MapView](https://docs.expo.io/versions/latest/sdk/map-view/) (aka react-native-maps).
 This api key will need to be added to `app.config.ts`, but **should not be committed to source control**.